hfiref0x/VBoxHardenedLoader/README.md

 Project comes with full source code.
 In order to build from source you need:
-Microsoft Visual Studio 2013 U4 and/or Visual Studio 2015 U2 and later versions for loader build.
+1) Microsoft Visual Studio 2013 U4 and/or Visual Studio 2015/2017 for loader build.
-Windows Driver Kit 8.1 U1 and later versions for driver build.
+2) Windows Driver Kit 8.1 U1 and later versions for driver build.

+## Instructions

+* Select Platform ToolSet first for project in solution you want to build (Project->Properties->General):
+  * v120 for Visual Studio 2013;
+  * v140 for Visual Studio 2015;
+  * v141 for Visual Studio 2017.
+* For v140 and above set Target Platform Version (Project->Properties->General):
+  * If v140 then select 8.1 (Note that Windows 8.1 SDK must be installed);
+  * If v141 then select 10.0.17763.0 (Note that Windows 10.0.17763 SDK must be installed).

 # Project Contents